mikulatomas/zoo-typicality/README.md

 | str          | ```exemplar, category``` |

 ## Typicality
-For each exemplar (in given category) typicality rating was obtained.
+Mean typicality ratings for each exemplar are avaliable in `data/typicality ratings/` folder.
+The `original_responses.csv` file includes unprocessed responses from the participants.

 Each exemplar was assessed by up to 242 respondents (136 were women, 106 were men).

-Typicality ratings calcualted as mean value of given responses are avaliable in `data/typicality ratings/` folder.
-The `original_responses.csv` file includes unprocessed responses from participants.

 ## Reference
 Original dataset: https://archive.ics.uci.edu/ml/datasets/zoo